 - Plans – not to be confused with the requirements, these are also typically created before the development starts.
 They include cost estimates, schedules, etc.

-- Progress Reports – these help measure the success of the software’s development (by using certain metrics) and ensuring that the development team is on the right path.
+- Progress Reports help measure the success of the software’s development (using certain metrics) and ensure that the development team is on the right path.

 - Working Papers – these special documents record the ideas, thoughts, and notes that the engineers, developers, and systems administrators have during development.

-- Standards – finally, development teams need to specify the standards of coding and design that they stick with to keep things consistent.
+- Finally, development teams need to specify the coding and design standards that they stick with to keep things consistent.